Azure/azure-resource-provider-sdk/docs/README.md

 - `EventId` is the ID of the subscription. **This field is deprecated and should not be used**.
 - `EntityType` will always be _Subscription_. **This field can be ignored**.
-- `EntityId/Id` is the ID of the subscription.
+- `EntityId/Id` is the ID of the subscription, or _Subscription ID_.
 It is a GUID, and should be stored by your service.
-Note that this is the Subscription ID and should be recorded by your service.
-- `EntityEvent/EntityState` is the actual event.
+- `EntityEvent/EntityState` is the _subscription lifecycle event_.
 It can take four values: `Registered`, `Disabled`, `Enabled`, `Deleted`.
-  - `Registered` This tells the RP that the user intends to create a resource under this subscription.
+  - `Registered` The user intends to subscribe to the Add-on.
-  - `Disabled` The user's Windows Azure subscription has been disabled, due to fraud or non-payment.
+  - `Disabled` The user's Add-on subscription has been disabled, due to fraud or non-payment.
 Your RP should make the resource inaccessible without deleting its data.
-  - `Enabled` The user's Windows Azure subscription has been enabled, because it is current on payments.
+  - `Enabled` The user's Add-on subscription has been enabled, because it is current on payments.
 Your RP should restore access to data.
-  - `Deleted` The user's Windows Azure subscription has been deleted.
+  - `Deleted` The user's Add-on subscription has been deleted.
 Windows Azure retains data for 90 days.
 We recommend a similar retention policy.
 - `OperationId` is a unique identifier for this subscription lifecycle event.
 It is similar in spirit to the ETag, because a subscription lifecycle event that is not acknowledged with an HTTP status code `200` or `201` will be retried again with the same `OperationId`.
-- `Properties` is a property bag that Windows Azure passes to the RP.
+- `Properties` is a property collection that Windows Azure passes to the RP.
 Only two properties are supported today:
   - `EMail` is the e-mail address of the logged-in user.
   - `OptIn` indicates whether the user has agreed to give you additional permissions about sending them marketing material.
 Your RP can always send transactional e-mails e.g. about service or account issues to the e-mail address given in the `EMail` field.

 ####Response

 If the event is processed successfully, your RP should return a `200` or `201` HTTP status code.

+###Actions on Resources

+An RP will need to handle four different Requests that correspond to basic actions that a user performs on an Add-on resource from within the Windows Azure Management Portal:

+- [Create Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-create.md).
+This happens when a user purchases your Add-on from the Windows Azure Store.
+This is a `PUT` on a Resource.
+- [Get Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-get.md).
+This happens when a user views details about a purchased Resource.
+This happens as a `GET` on the Resource's parent CloudService.
+- [Delete Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-delete.md).
+This happens when a user deletes a previously-purchased Resource.
+This happens as a `DELETE` on a Resource or its parent CloudService.
+- [Upgrade Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-upgrade.md).
+This happens when a user upgrades a _Service Plan_ for a previously-purchased Resource, from a lower tier (e.g. free) to a higher tier.
+This happens as a `PUT` on the Resource.

 ###Single Sign-on (SSO)